 These companies do operate in the US but they can ship your tests and results to any country.
-Obviously shipping will take longer if you live outside the US.
+Shipping will take longer if you live outside the US.

 Please note: I will be covering the three main genealogy DNA companies in future posts.

 It is also enabled them to connect with distant cousins who they did not even know existed before they even carried out this type of testing.

 Finding distant relatives can also be a bonus to you as they can share with you information that they know about their side of the family.

-These books will cover what types of testing is available to you in more detail.
+These books will cover what types of testing are available to you in more detail.
 I have only scratched the surface here as I wanted to be brief and point in you the right direction for more guidance.

-The results returned to you may possibly baffle you so it is well worth having a guidebook that will help you to interpret these results and ultimately help you go further with your research.
+The results returned to you may baffle you so it is well worth having a guidebook that will help you to interpret these results and ultimately help you go further with your research.

 Well, to find out why not visit Medit Sounds for more information.